 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-Last updated on July 1st, 2024 at 04:26 pm
+Last updated on February 16th, 2026 at 06:37 pm

-Before visiting Elafonisos Greece for the first time, we didn’t think much of it, to be honest.
 You see, when we think of summer vacation in Greece, our minds drift to some small island in the Aegean Sea.

 One of those windswept rock formations with whitewashed houses perched on cliff sides.
 The kind of island you need to spend a minimum of six long hours on board a ferry before you can swim into its deep blue waters.

-This is why we were always sceptical about Elafonisos, the tiny island overlooking the southern tip of the Peloponnese.
 It ticked none of our boxes.
 Given its proximity to the mainland, we didn’t even know if it qualified as an island to begin with.

 But the truth is that we kept hearing nothing but praise for Elafonisos and its beaches.
 So, we went.
-And, in an instant, we threw our doubts and idiotic unticked boxes out of the window.
-Because Elafonisos Island is exactly what it promises to be: the ideal destination for a relaxing summer vacation literally on the beach.
+And, in an instant, we threw our doubts out of the window.

-Where Is Elafonisos
+Where Is Elafonisos?

-How Many Days in Elafonisos Greece
+How Many Days in Elafonisos?

 Don’t expect any major sightseeing, must-sees, or special activities in Elafonisos.
-This is a tiny island, ideal for spending endless hours on the beach, tasting fresh Greek food, and relaxing.
-Therefore, how long you stay depends entirely on the type of trip you have in mind.
+This is a compact island, ideal for spending endless hours on the beach, tasting fresh Greek food, and relaxing.

-If Elafonisos Greece is just another stop on your Peloponnese road trip, spending two or three days there will do.
-If, on the other hand, you desperately need a long and stress-relieving break, you should seriously consider spending your entire summer holidays in Elafonisos.
+If, on the other hand, you desperately need a long and stress-relieving break, you should seriously consider spending your entire summer holiday in Elafonisos.

 Best Time To Visit Elafonisos Greece

 You can visit Elafonisos from early May to late October and enjoy all the sunshine and warm waters you could ever dream of.
-Keep in mind that some bars or restaurants may not be open outside high season (June, July, August), though.

 How To Get To Elafonisos

-Driving is the best way to get to Elafonisos Island, as part of a fantastic road trip to explore the beautiful Lakonia region and the Peloponnese peninsula.
-It takes about four and a half to five hours to drive from Athens to Pounta Port in Southern Lakonia.
-From there, the ferry will take you to Elafonisos in less than seven minutes.
-Check this website for ferry tickets and schedules.
+It takes around five hours to drive from Athens directly to Pounta Port in Southern Lakonia.
+From there, the ferry will take you to Elafonisos in less than ten minutes.

-TOP TIP ALERT!
 If you decide to drive from Athens to Elafonisos, make sure you choose the best route.
 Unfortunately, neither road signs nor Google Maps will help you figure that out.
 But that’s what we’re here for.
-There’s a new coastal road that connects Monemvasia to Elafonisos which, although a tiny bit longer, is in a much better condition than the old one and, most importantly, offers breathtaking views along the way.

-What To Do in Elafonisos Greece
+6 Best Things To Do in Elafonisos Greece

 Simos Beach

-There are two beaches in the southern part of the island divided by a narrow piece of land.
 The larger is called Sarakiniko, while the smaller is called Fragos.
 However, everyone calls them Megalos (Large) Simos and Mikros (Small) Simos, respectively, or simply Simos.

-Simos is one of the best places to visit in Elafonisos and one of the most spectacular beaches we’ve ever been to in Greece.
-It’s definitely a reason to plan a trip to Greece.
-Although super popular, Simos is so huge that it seldom feels crowded, if ever.
-Complete with crystal clear turquoise waters, sand dunes close to 10m high, golden and pink sand, and a cedar forest, Simos Beach in Elafonisos is nothing but a slice of heaven on earth.
+Complete with crystal clear turquoise waters, high sand dunes with golden and pink sand, and a cedar forest, Simos Beach in Elafonisos is nothing but a slice of heaven on earth.

-There are sunbeds and umbrellas available for a fee in some parts of the beach, or you can bring your own umbrella.
 Sitting directly under the sun is not an option as it’s literally burning.
-You can grab food and drinks from the camping at Megalos Simos or from snack bars at Mikros Simos.
+You can grab food and drinks at the campsite at Megalos Simos or at snack bars at Mikros Simos.

 Lefki Beach

-Just as you think that there can’t possibly be another heavenly beach on this tiny island, Lefki Beach awaits you with a sarcastic laugh.
-Lefki Beach is on the road that leads to Mikros Simos, but you can hardly see there’s actually a beach there while driving due to the low vegetation that blocks your view.
+Lefki Beach is on the road that leads to Mikros Simos, but you can hardly see that there’s actually a beach there while driving due to the low vegetation that blocks your view.

 Yet, once you decide to head towards the sea anyway, you’ll be rewarded with a gorgeous beach of dazzlingly white sand (the word lefki means white after all) and beautiful turquoise waters.
-Swimming in its calm waters feels as if you’re swimming in a giant pool.
-Only a billion times better.

 Keep in mind that there are no facilities or natural shade in Lefki and this Elafonisos beach is quite small; therefore, it can get crowded during peak season.